 4. Index Funds / ETFs (Exchange Traded Funds) / Mutual Funds: According to Warren Buffet, index funds like S&P 500 can give you a 10% annual return on average for a period of 10 years.
 The annual interest rate may vary from 5% to 25% but on average it’s usually 10% at the end of 10 years.
 Vanguard is one of his favorite S&P 500 index fund (ticker: VOO).

 5. Value Stocks: If you don’t have much experience in the stock market then start slow with larger companies like Apple, Amazon, Microsoft, Kroger, Disney, Coca Cola, Walmart, etc. These are some of the companies which have been operating for multiple years and are expected to grow in the future.
 Even if the market crashes, they are expected to revamp in at least 10 years.
 As a beginner, invest in a value stock with a thought that you are ok to leave money in that stock for the next 5 years (even if the market crashes tomorrow).
 The big companies would mostly recover from market crashes but you must know how to resist selling your stock when the price is going down.
 However, always keep in mind that the worst things have happened to even bigger companies in the past (Lehman Brothers in 2008 market crash is a good example).
 Never invest in the stock market with a loan.
 Make sure your pocket can handle the losses for the amount you are investing in the stock market.
 Understand your risk tolerating power and your temperament before investing in the stock market as a beginner.

 Bonus: Click here to get a FREE stock up to $210 on the commission-free Robinhood investing app.

-Disclaimer: Please consult with your financial advisor before any investment.
+Disclaimer: We are not financial professionals so please consult with your financial advisor before any investment.